pigottlaura/PortfolioBuilder/README.md

     - If no user session exists, then no area of the admin section can be accessed (through any HTTP request method)
     - Users that attempt to access the "/admin" section without being logged in will be redirected back to the home page
 - Media Uploads
-    - Media files can be uploaded to the server, using the multer module to parse the file data
+    - Media files can be uploaded to the server, using the Multer module to parse the file data
     - Server-side, supporting multiple files in the one upload.
 This has been restricted to one file per upload on the client-side, due to delays incurred when the app is running on Azure
         - To re-enable multiple uploads, the "multiple" attribute would need to be added onto the "#uploadMedia" input element in the admin view
     - Filtering the media uploads
         - A user session has to exist when an upload occurs or the file will be rejected
-        - Only accepting files with a mimetype beginning with "image/" or "video/".
-Also accepting mimetypes of "application/x-shockwave-flash", but storing these as fileType "swf"
+        - Only accepting files with a mime type beginning with "image/" or "video/".
+Also accepting mime types of "application/x-shockwave-flash", but storing these as fileType "swf"
         - Media items are stored in different directories based their mime or file type i.e. images are stored in the public 'media_uploads/images' directory etc.
 - Dynamic Pages
     - No HTML is stored on the server